sofiawallq/vintage-corner/README.md

 ### Potential future features

-I see alot of potential features in the future - I would love to implement a rating system and the ability to read reviews on products on the detailed product page, but that would mean that there would have to be a number of the same item in stock, and that seems unlikely in a Vintage Store.
+I see alot of potential features in the future:

+- I would love to implement a rating system and the ability to read reviews on products on the detailed product page, but that would mean that there would have to be a number of the same item in stock, and that seems unlikely in a Vintage Store.

-As mentioned before a more interactive reviews page would be nice.
-Where users can interact with each other in more than just a plain review - share their favourite vintage items at home and edit their own reviews if they want to - to create almost like a interactive forum on the site would be really cool!
+- As mentioned before a more interactive reviews page would be nice.
+Where users can interact with each other in more than just a plain review - share their favourite vintage items with others and edit their own reviews if they want to - to create almost like a interactive forum on the site would be really cool!

-Another really important feature to implement is the ability to search the entire site with the help of the search bar.
+- Another really important feature to implement is the ability to search the entire site with the help of the search bar.
 At this point it only searches for product related items, but as a user I want the option to write shipping in the search bar and be redirected to the page contaning information about shipping.
 But that would be to massive to deal with at the moment.

-Some updates on the navigation menu on smaller screens is much needed from a UX/UI point of view because I am not thrilled about how some features overlap at the moment.
+- Some updates on the navigation menu on smaller screens is much needed from a UX/UI point of view because I am not thrilled about how some features overlap at the moment.

-I would also like for all headlines on the page to be linked to an actual page, since clickable headlines feels like a must on most websites now for a really good user exeperience.
+- I would also like for all headlines on the page to be linked to an actual page, since clickable headlines feels like a must on most websites now for a really good user exeperience.

-I would also like to implement a Category selector on the actual product page, maybe above the "Sort by" box, and not only in the navbar for a better user interface.
+- I would also like to implement a Category selector on the actual product page, maybe above the "Sort by" box, and not only in the navbar for a better user interface.

+- Another really important feature that needs to be added is a a little info somewhere on the site telling the user if they are logged in or not, without having to check the "My Account" icon.
+I unfortunately realised I forgot this feature a little to late and didn't want to risk ruining something on the site by trying to add it in the last minute.